Yard Waste / Organics

 The City Solid Waste Policy requires all food organic materials to be securely contained in a BPI-Certified compostable bag and disposed of in the City provided containers without exception.
 Organics materials included as part of the City’s organics recycling program will be consistent with the designated Organics Recycling Facility (i.e. the composter) requirements.
 Please contact the Public Works Department to order a Yard Waste/Organics cart.

 Yard waste consisting of leaves, grass clippings, acorns, garden waste, pine cones, needles, soft-bodied green plants, weeds, and other non-woody yard waste can be mixed together for collection.
 Set bagged or bundled yard waste on the curb in front of your home.
 Brush must be bundled in manageable 3-foot lengths not to exceed an 18" roll.
 Tree branches cannot be larger than 4" in diameter because this is too woody for yard waste.
 Yard waste is picked up beginning the first full week in April through the last full week of November on your refuse collection day unless there is snow cover.
-Please call Waste Management at 1-888-960-0008 for the exact start and end dates of yard waste collection.
 The only container allowed for yard waste collection is a City provided yard waste/organics cart or a compostable bag.
 There are several reasons for this policy:

 - City Solid Waste Policy requires for public health reasons that food organics must be disposed of in the City provided yard waste/organics cart.